 (4) A definition outside the Act and this Code that is applied to this Code is also indicated by a signpost definition in the dictionary.

 Example:

 The signpost definition

-ecological community see subsection 4 (1) of the Endangered Species Protection Act 1992.
+ecological community see section 528 of the Environment Protection and Biodiversity Conservation Act 1999.

-indicates that the expression is defined in subsection 4 (1) of the Endangered Species Protection Act 1992 and that the definition applies to this Code.
+indicates that the expression is defined in section 528 of the Environment Protection and Biodiversity Conservation Act 1999 and that the definition applies to this Code.

 (5) A definition in or applying to this Code applies to each use of the word or expression in the Code unless the contrary intention appears.

 1.4 Notification procedures

-(1) A notice posted to an address in Australia is taken to have been given on the second business day after being posted
+(1) The time for when a notice sent by post to an address in Australia is deemed to be given to, and received by, the addressee is to be determined in accordance with the table at Regulation 6 of the Australian Postal Corporation (Performance Standards) Regulations 1998 as in force from time to time.

+(1)

 Note For the ways in which notice may be given, see Acts Interpretation Act 1901, s 28A.
 For the way in which a notice must be posted in order to be properly given, see Acts Interpretation Act 1901, ss 28A and 29.